s0ders/akira.sh/content/posts/constants-in-go.md

 # Terminology

 In Go a constant can be defined using the `const` keyword.
-Constants can only hold scalar values - understand "primitive types" - such as `1`, `3.14`, `true` or `Hello world`.
+Constants can only hold scalar values - understand "primitive types" - such as `1`, `3.14`, `true` or `"Hello world"`.
 These values are called "constants" in the context of Go.

 These constants, such as `3.14`, can be assigned to variables.
 They will remain constants but the variable value itself can be changed.
 Let's take the following variable for instance, `pi := 3.14`, if you update `pi` you will update its value not `3.14` which is why it is said that `3.14` is a constant, it cannot be changed to something else.